- 1 What’s social media marketing exactly?

 Once you’ve selected the right platforms to hang out on, the next most important thing is the interaction with the audience or you can say social media engagement.
 You might wonder, what is social media engagement?
 Let me help you quickly: it’s a process of starting a conversation through various ways and responding to follower’s questions and opinions in a way that delivers value to everyone around.
 The interaction could happen in many different ways, but there are three common ones:

 You can create any type of content such as blog post, videos, infographics, images, or podcast and put it out there for your audience to consume.
 Once they find and consume it, they’d start to respond to your content, and there comes the interaction.

 Comments are a popular way of communicating with the audience.
 You’d often hear debates about YouTube comments, blog posts comments, and even Reddit comments — all comments are important.
 Pay attention to the positive comments because that might help you understand your audience and navigate you to the next level.

-Email or phone is also a common communication medium that businesses and entrepreneurs use for interacting with their clients and prospects.
+Email or voice calls over the phone is also a common communication medium that businesses and entrepreneurs use for interacting with their clients and prospects.
 Email and SMS marketing have been quite popular in terms of effective marketing.
 You can always connect with your audience through an SMS system like Gary Vaynerchuk does or build an email list like many other businesses and experts do.

 Conversion is one of the most important aspects of social media marketing.
 The reason we expect conversion from social media is that it has gotten people’s attention and millions of active users.
 If you aren’t sure what conversion means here, then let me tell you: the conversion is a process of converting a fan or a visitor into a paying customer.
 Social media platforms are widely used for converting the audience into paying customers through advertising, content, and discussions.